 The condemnation of the ignorant is lesser because it is temporary.
 It is the predawn haze of a passing night.
 When the sun rises, poof!, it’s gone.

 But the condemnation of the hard-hearted is like concrete.
 It’s as hard as the soil of their unbelieving hearts.
 The condemnation of the hypocrite and pretender is greater, not because there are degrees to God’s judgment or because he hates them.
-He doesn’t!
-Their condemnation is greater because their stubborn minds are not easily changed.
+It is greater because their stubborn minds are not easily changed.

 What does this mean for you?

-Jesus didn’t come to condemn but to save.
-The greater condemnation is not a Big Stick he uses to whack those who fail to deliver results.
+The greater condemnation is not a Big Stick Jesus uses to whack those who fail to deliver.
 The greater condemnation is the self-inflicted judgment some bring on themselves by hardening their hearts to his love and grace.